TomMunoz3772/electroacPy/README.md

 # Acknowledgments

-This toolbox uses the BEMPP-CL library for Boundary Element Method computations, which is provided directly in the installation.
-Thanks a lot to its authors, without who this set of modules wouldn't exists.
+This toolbox uses the BEMPP-CL library for Boundary Element Method computations, which is provided directly (due to some minor modifications) with electroacPy.
+Thanks a lot to its authors, without whom this set of modules wouldn't exists.